+Does e-recording provide better access to this information?
 20. Consider recommending the creation, evaluation, and revision of uniform indexing standards to facilitate computerized searches, for example, by clarifying whether "John Smith Truck Co." will be indexed as Smith, John, Truck Co. or as John Smith Truck Co., and whether a name that starts with "Saint" be indexed as Saint, St., or St. Adopt the PRIJTF indexing guidelines as a statewide standard.
 Maintain the indexing standards through the same maintenance organization responsible for Minnesota document standards.
+Did you implement the indexing guidelines?
+If so, how far back in the data did you go to adapt to this change?
+What major changes did you have to make?
+What percentage of data was changed?
+Did you have to print new reports, etc?
 21. Consider whether use of any uniform indexing standards should be mandatory; whether such use should be prospective only; and if indexing standards are to be used retrospectively as well as prospectively, how far back in time existing indexes should be amended.
 Require adoption of uniform indexing standards as counties move to electronic recording.
 Implement uniform indexing standards prospectively only.
 What issues do you experience or foresee in using a standardized indexing system?
 How has a standard indexing system affected your process?
 TS: How has a standard indexing system at counties affected your process?
 How has your data entry processes changed to comply with indexing standards?
 22. Consider defining the term "real estate records," including, for example, clarifying whether probate records and judgments are included.
 Adopt the satisfaction, certificate of release, deed, assignment, certificate of real estate value, and affidavit of purchaser for Torrens property as Minnesota standards.
 Adopt the MISMO e-mortgage standard as the Minnesota standard.
 NA

 23. Cost / Benefit - Consider studying the costs and benefits of linking real estate records with other layers of public data including, for example, data regarding transportation, hydrology, topography, and political boundaries, as part of the statewide geographic information system (GIS).
-Counties that are planning on implementing GIS should plan for inclusion of PIN numbers in their recording systems so that integration with GIS will be supported.
+Recommended Standards: • Counties that are planning on implementing GIS should plan for inclusion of PIN numbers in their recording systems so that integration with GIS will be supported.
 Has PIN been a part of your system in the paper world?
-Has the inclusion of PIN in the efilings created any issues?
+Has the inclusion of PIN in the effilings created any issues?
 If so, please explain.
 TS: Has the inclusion of PIN affected your filing process with a county?
 If so, please explain.
 24 Consider creating a simplified platting process that would facilitate reference to real estate parcels that are subject to metes and bounds or other complex legal descriptions.
 Determined Out of scope NA 25.
 Consider recommending the inclusion of parcel identification numbers (PINs), geographic information system (GIS) identifiers, or other unique labels in recordable instruments to foster cross-referencing among real estate records and other layers of public data such as city assessor's records and Minnesota Department of Revenue records.
 Recommended Standards: A data element for PIN is included in the document standards as an optional field to accommodate entry into tract index and allow for future integration with GIS and other systems.
-The PIN number should have the following characteristics: • It should be unique • It should not be reused • It should be retained in perpetuity • The application should support tracking a split property to the original property • Counties should implement How does the PIN standard affect your current process at the county?
+The PIN number should have the following characteristics: It should be unique It should not be reused It should be retained in perpetuity The application should support tracking a split property to the original property Counties should implement PINs How does the PIN standard affect your current process at the county?
 TS: Do standardized PIN numbers affect the processes at your office?